Mihaela D. Iordanova, PhD

 Assistant Professor, Psychology

 Overview: My research interests focus on understanding the behavioral and neural mechanisms that guide learning about the world around us.
-My work has sought to answer questions pertaining to two distinct three integrative learning processes: How does the brain learn to make predictions about the future?
+My work has sought to answer questions pertaining to two distinct yet integrative learning processes: How does the brain learn to make predictions about the future?
 How does the brain update erroneous predictions?
 What is the nature of this learning?

 Funding: Our research is supported by